What Is a Static IP Address and How Does It Work?

 • You need better control and management of your connected devices.

-Use a Dynamic IP Internet Connection if:
+Use a Dynamic IP Addresses if:

 • You mostly browse, stream, or game online at home.